 Seven short months after Leopold’s death, she married Durrieux, the man who had been pimping her when she was a teenager, and whom she had been cheating on Leopold with throughout their relationship.
 Durrieux helped her steal the necessary papers to secure her inherited fortune and keep it shielded from Leopold’s other family members.

-For years, the Belgian government and Leopold’s three estranged daughters attempted to recover some of this wealth, with their success varying depending on the case.
+For years, the Belgian government and Leopold’s three estranged daughters attempted to recover some of this wealth, with varying success.
 Since most of Leopold’s wealth was hidden, his offspring from previous marriages received very little in the end, and she and Durrieux got the last laugh.

-Caroline and Durrieux divorced soon after, and she was able to keep the bulk of her wealth intact (though she settled on Durrieux a sum of one million dollars in order to retain custody of her two sons).
-Various suitors often in her entourage, such as Count Boni de Castellane and Gaston Bonnefoy, were reported to be engaged or interested in her, particularly after her divorce.
+Caroline and Durrieux divorced soon after, and she was able to keep the bulk of her wealth intact (though she settled with Durrieux and gave him a sum of one million dollars in order to retain custody of her two sons).
+Various suitors such as Count Boni de Castellane and Gaston Bonnefoy, were reported to be engaged or interested in her, particularly after her divorce.

 The Extravagant French Riviera Villas

 After a few years, the king of Belgium found himself the owner of the whole of the west side of the Cap Ferrat — more than 50 hectares.
 Fortunately, Leopold is only a footnote on the Cap Ferrat where his legacy is buried in the past and where the beauty of the villas live on despite their provenance.
 Here are the details of those villas:

 La Leopolda in Villefranche Sur Mer